maxrosenb/ilovecloudflare/README.md

 ### 3. Distribute requests between variants (A/B Testing)

-The `/api/variants` API route will return an array of two URLs.
+The `/api/variants` API route returns an array of two URLs.
 Requests should be evenly distributed between the two urls, in A/B testing style.
 This means that when a client makes a request to the Workers script, the script should roughly return each variant around 50% of the time.

 ## Extra Credit